 For server customers, some additional installation requirements need to be followed to enable the configuration of a Cassandra database.

 We’ve made a few adjustments to the attachment API endpoints as well.

 By popular request, we’ve added run_id, plan_id and plan_entry_id’s to the associated get_attachments_for_run, get_attachments_for_plan and get_attachments_for_plan_entry endpoints.

-We’ve improved the behaviour of the various add and get attachment endpoints so that they align better with what we’ve come to understand is the (still somewhat complex) expected behaviour:
+We’ve improved the behavior of the various add and get attachment endpoints so that they align better with what we’ve come to understand is the (still somewhat complex) expected behavior:

 - get_attachments_for_run returns plan entry attachments if no run-specific attachments have been added.